The Juvenile Officer

 Oath of Office

-"I do hereby swear that I will support the Constitution of the United States and the Constitution of the State of Missouri.
-I will faithfully commit myself to the Seventeenth Judicial Circuit of Missouri Juvenile Division, to which office I have been duly appointed.
-I will demonstrate the highest degree of individual responsibility, integrity, and personal commitment in fulfilling the mission statement and core values of the Juvenile Division.
+"I do solemnly swear that I will support the Constitution of the United States and the Constitution of the State of Missouri.
+I will faithfully commit myself to the Office of the Juvenile Officer of the Seventeenth Judicial Circuit of Missouri.
+I understand that as a duly appointed juvenile officer that I must demonstrate the highest degree of individual responsibility, integrity, and personal commitment in fulfilling the mission statement of the Seventeenth Judicial Circuit of Missouri.
 I will present myself professionally, with respect and responsiveness to the community, families and youth we serve."